MikeJollie2707/MichaelBot/README.md

         "description": "Optional, but recommended",

         "prefix": "Required",
-        "token": "The token file you created (bot.json)" }
+        "token": "The token file you created (bot.json)", "db": "The db file you created (dbexample.json)" }
 }
 ```